 You go to the Local Register Office if you want to change a name, an address or register a new person.

-If you have a Kela card it means you are covered under the National Health Insurance scheme of Finland and by presenting it at the pharmacy or a medical clinic you can get reimbursement for your costs.
+If you have a Kela card it means you are covered by the National Health Insurance scheme of Finland and by presenting the card at the pharmacy or a medical clinic you can get reimbursements for your costs.

 At Kela you can also apply for financial aid in different ways, such as housing allowance, child benefit, parental allowance, student allowance, disability benefits etc. Kela, however, does not pay anyone automatically.
 You always have to submit an application yourself.
 If you apply for money that you are not entitled to, you will be forced to pay them back.